WillowChat/Warren/README.md

 warren
 =====

-A Java IRC framework.
-Still very much in development.
+A Java IRC framework for personal use (but open-sourced).

 # Why?